• About

 • ×

-This Vitamix almond milk is made with raw almonds, water, dates, and salt.
+This Vitamix almond milk recipe is made with raw almonds, water, dates, and salt.
 If you have ever wondered how to make almond milk, this is it!
 It's delicious, easy, creamy, and super smooth because of the cotton cloth straining step.
-Not to mention, this dairy-free almond milk is Whole30 and paleo compliant.

 ingredients needed to make almond milk